 - Communication – The best leaders are able to clearly explain the who, what, when, where, why, and how of any organizational change.
 Take the time to thoroughly map out why changes are necessary, what specific changes will take place, when the changes will occur, who will be affected by the changes, and how the changes will benefit everyone.
 This helps workers feel supported as they adapt to new processes.

 - Collaboration – You can only get so far on your own.
 Great leaders know how to integrate the skills and experiences of managers, colleagues, and all team members in order to implement strategic change.
 They leave their egos at the door and aren’t afraid to accept help.
 Everyone has a valuable perspective and their input can help you make well-informed decisions.
 Engaging employees is essential to generating strong buy-in to new changes.

 - Managing expectations – When organizations make a big change, they’re hoping for big results.
 However, the best leaders know not to be blinded by the big picture.
 High expectations can be overwhelming and seem abstract.
 It’s important to break down one big project into several smaller parts.
 Getting a win early is great for building morale and boosting momentum.
 Set achievable benchmarks on the way toward the main goal.

 Learn More About Change Leadership

-The ability to help organizations come up with creative solutions and lead positive change is a valuable skill.
+The ability to help organizations come up with creative solutions and lead positive change is a valuable skill that every leadership team should possess.
 Effective and successful leaders who understand the human side of business are an asset.
-To further your career, learn how to be a transformational leader at Alliant.
-With a strong focus on inclusion and diversity, Alliant classes will set you up for success in all kinds of communities.
+To further your career and expertise in change management initiative, learn how to be a transformational leader at Alliant.
+With a strong focus on effective leadership, inclusion and diversity, Alliant classes will set you up for success in all kinds of communities.